intel/rohd-hcl/doc/components/divider.md

 # Divider

-ROHD HCL provides an integer divider module to get the dividend of numerator and denominator operands.
+ROHD HCL provides an integer divider module to get the quotient and the remainder of dividend and divisor operands.
 The divider implementation is not pipelined and has a minimum latency of 3 cycles.
 The maximum latency is dependent on the width of the operands (upper bound of `O(WIDTH**2)`).
 Note that latency increases exponentially as the absolute difference between the dividend and the divisor increases (worst case: largest possible dividend and divisor of 1).

 ## Interface